Yemeni government back in Aden under deal with separatists

 The conflict in the Arab’s world’s poorest country started in 2014, when the Houthi rebels captured the capital, Sanaa, along with much of the country’s north.
 The Saudi-led alliance intervened in 2015 to drive out the Houthis and restore Hadi’s government.

-Saudi Arabia has boosted its military presence in southern Yemen in recent months, following the UAE’s significant troop drawdown that weakened the coalition’s ground presence.
+Saudi Arabia has boosted its military presence in southern Yemen in recent months, following the UAE’s sudden and significant troop drawdown that weakened the coalition’s ground presence.

+The war has killed over 100,000 people, displaced millions and pushed the country to the brink of major famine.

 DeBre reported from Cairo.